 BUT.
 Be sure to save enough, as you’ll need to pay the tourist exit fee at the border.

 La Irma to Peñas Blancas – Central Line Bus

 There are several international buses plying this route – Trans Nica and the Tica Bus both passed us.
 They all arrived before our Central Line bus did.
 It’s pretty hard to figure out which is the right bus until they’re on top of you, so we stopped every bus that came past.
 (Neurotic much?
 Probably just concerned that we were going to miss the bus!!)
 The answer was the same each time.
 “Last, last”.
 The Central Line bus generally runs slower than the other buses.

 Our Central Line bus finally arrived at 0800.
 We got our bags underneath and found a seat.
 There are no allocated seats and seats recline right into your knees.
 There was allegedly WIFI on this Central Line bus but no one got it to work on this trip.

-Once we’d boarded the bus we drove about 1.5 kilometres and then had a 30 minute stop at a roadside café!
+Once we’d boarded the bus we drove about 1.5 kilometers and then had a 30-minute stop at a roadside café!
 Typical.
 From there, we went straight through to the border.
 Our route was from here at the border, via Rivas to Granada.
 The journey from La Irma to the Peñas Blancas border took 2.5 hours (after the 30 minute stop!).

 Costa Rica to Nicaragua BORDER CROSSING